gulis1/BotWebo2/README.md

 * ;empty                       Removes all songs from the playlist.
 * ;remove number               Removes specific song from the playlist.
 * ;shuffle                     Shuffles the playlist.
+* ;random <username>           Plays random anime theme from the anilist username completed anime list
+* ;rstop                       Stops random theme playing
+* ;rsong                       Gives the name of the anime and the song

 ### Danbooru commands